ktmeaton/NCBImeta/config/README_config.md

 Note that the table names must match exactly to TABLES and TABLE COLUMNS.

 \*Note that record retrieval is currently limited to 9999999 records per table.
-This can be changed locally in your program by searching for the first instance of "retmax" in the NCBImeta.py source file (ncbimeta/NCBImeta.py).
+This can be changed locally in your program by searching for the first instance of "retmax" in the NCBImeta source file (ncbimeta/NCBImeta).

 ## 8) TABLE_COLUMNS